 If a car leaves its lane and collides with the barrier, the cables actually absorb a lot of that force, and thanks to its flexibility, it reduces a lot of the damage that can occur with some of the more rigid barriers.
 The cables also improve sight lines for drivers, and in the event of a collision, they’re quick and easy to repair.
 While these facts make cable barriers a good choice in some places, they’re not suitable everywhere.
 Because they are flexible, they need to be used in areas where there is enough room for the fence to stretch and absorb the impact without creating a safety hazard for other vehicles.

-We first started using cable barriers about six years ago, installing them around Harrison Hot Springs and then again near Chilliwack.
+We first started using cable barriers around 2005, installing them around Harrison Hot Springs and then again near Chilliwack.
 They quickly demonstrated their worth, with the Chilliwack one alone being credited for preventing dozens of cross-over collisions.
 We’ve also been installing some along Highway 99 in the Lower Mainland, and those barriers have already proven to be very effective, preventing potentially fatal incidents.